opensdmx/rsdmx/README.md

 myBuilder <- SDMXRequestBuilder(
   baseUrl = "http://www.myorg.org/sdmx",
   suffix = TRUE,
-  handler = function(baseUrl, agencyId, suffix, operation, key, filter, suffix, start, end){
+  handler = function(baseUrl, agencyId, resource, flowRef, key, start, end, compliant){
-    paste(baseUrl, operation, key, filter, paste0(agencyId, "?startPeriod=", start, "&endPeriod=", end), sep="/") }
+    paste(baseUrl, agencyId, resource, flowRef, key, start, end, sep="/") }
 )
 ```

-As you can see, we built a handler that will be in charge of creating a web-request such as [http://www.myorg.org/sdmx/operation/key/filter/agencyId?startPeriod=start&endPeriod=end](http://www.myorg.org/sdmx/operation/key/filter/agencyId?startPeriod=start&endPeriod=end)
+As you can see, we built a handler that will be in charge of creating a web-request such as [http://www.myorg.org/sdmx/agencyId/resource/flowRef/key/start/end](http://www.myorg.org/sdmx/agencyId/resource/flowRef/key/start/end)

 We can create a provider with the above request builder, and add it to the list of known SDMX service providers: